agent-indigo/tracalorie/README.md

 ## Description

-This is a refactoring of the Tracalorie project from Brad Traversy's 2023 Modern JavaScript from the Beginning Second Edition course.
+This is a refactoring of the Tracalorie project from Brad Traversy's 2023 Modern JavaScript from the Beginning Second Edition course on O'Reilly.
 I added a Bootswatch theme selector and also switched from using Local Storage to the JSON-Server NPM package.

 ## Note